Côte d’Ivoire, Tano Basin

 New and enhanced seismic data

-Viridien has recently completed the PSDM re-imaging of over 6,400 km2 of seismic data, starting from field tapes and utilizing its latest market-leading proprietary technologies.
-The final products of the CDI23 project, completed in December 2024, offer a significant improvement from the legacy data.
-This cutting-edge data generates new insights, providing an unprecedented opportunity to uncover further prospectivity within the new carbonate and proven clastic plays on the Ivorian side of the Tano Basin. .
+Viridien has recently completed the PSDM reimaging projects CDI23 and CDI24, providing 10,000 km2 of high‑quality seismic data from field tapes using its latest market‑leading proprietary imaging technologies.
+The final products offer a clear uplift over legacy datasets, generating new insights into both emerging carbonate plays and proven clastic systems on the Ivorian side of the Tano Basin, supporting more confident evaluation of remaining prospectivity.

-Building on the success of our CDI23 re-imaging project, Viridien, in association with Côte d’Ivoire's Direction Générale des Hydrocarbures (DGH) and PETROCI Holding (PETROCI), has initiated two new multi-client 3D re-imaging programs, CDI24 (3,120 km2) and CDI25 (6,610 km2).
+Building on the success of CDI23 and CDI24, Viridien, in association with the Direction Générale des Hydrocarbures (DGH) and PETROCI Holding, has initiated the CDI25 reimaging program, covering an additional 6,000+ km2.

 Highlights